coehne/svelteKitOnFirebase/README.md

 ## Troubleshooting

-I still got an error when opening the URL of the deployed app.
-It was something like:
+I still got the following error when opening the URL of the deployed app:

 ```text
 Error: Forbidden